jrief/django-formset/docs/source/selectize.rst

 ================

 Rendering choice fields using a ``<select>``-element becomes quite impractical when there are too many options to select from.

 For this purpose, the Django admin backend offers so-called `auto complete fields`_, which loads a filtered set of options from the server as soon as the user starts typing into the input field.
-This widget is based on the Select2_ plugin, which itself depends upon jQuery, and hence it is not suitable for **django-formset** which aims to be JavaScript framework agnostic.
+This widget is based on the Select2_ plugin, which itself depends upon jQuery, and hence it is not suitable for us.
+Since **django-formset** aims to be JavaScript framework agnostic, it uses an alternative widget written in pure JavaScript.

 .. _auto complete fields: https://docs.djangoproject.com/en/stable/ref/contrib/admin/#django.contrib.admin.ModelAdmin.autocomplete_fields
 .. _Select2: https://select2.org/